crypto-com/thaler-docs/docs/getting-started/tendermint_local_full_note.md

   ```
   You will be prompted to enter a passphrase.

-- Generate an stacking address for the wallet to receive genesis funds.
+- Generate a staking address for the wallet to receive genesis funds.
 You will be prompted to enter the wallet passphrase again to verify.
   ```bash
   $ ./target/debug/client-cli address new --name Default --type Staking Enter passphrase: